TomDeMille/AWS-Utilities/Lambda/README.md

 # AWS-Utilities  : Lambda
 Utilities for AWS cloud computing using Lambda

-1. Lambda Mock Context:  AWS Lambda passes a context object to the handler.
-This is a mock of that object and allows one to test lambda functions with node locally witout stubbing out context code.
+1. NodeJS folder contains some .js files that will help you run a lambda kinesis handler locally